localai-community/ai-assistant-tobee/README.md

 ![Tobee](docs/img/logo.svg)

+> 🚧 **UNDER CONSTRUCTION** 🚧
+>
+> This project is currently in active development.
+While the core functionality is working, some features are still being implemented.
+Please check the [Implementation Status](#-current-implementation-status) section below for details.

 A **fully open source**, **local-first** AI assistant with MCP (Model Context Protocol) and RAG (Retrieval-Augmented Generation) support.
 Runs completely offline with no external dependencies required.

 ## 🎯 Our Vision